>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 After some careful consideration, we decided that the best way forward was to include blessings from each faith in separate paragraphs at the beginning of the invite.

-This gives us enough room to include other important information like location details, RSVP instructions, dress code suggestions etc., while still maintaining a unified look throughout.
+This gives us enough room to include other important information, such as location details, RSVP instructions, and dress code suggestions, while still maintaining a unified look throughout.

 It can be tricky striking the right balance when it comes to accommodating different traditions in your ceremony — especially if you're not familiar with either religion — but don't let that stop you from making something beautiful!